 Generally, they're like client success specialists.
 What they do is, when we have implemented our online performance management system in the school, the data ambassador visits the school frequently, at least two or three times a week, to work with the teachers/administration – answer what questions they have, point them to features that we continue to develop, and get their feedback on the solution.

-As opposed to relying exclusively on phone or email support and waiting until users have a problem, ambassadors proactively spend time with users, observe them using AcadaPlus, point them in the right direction, and as they have issues or issues arise, address them immediately.
+As opposed to relying exclusively on the phone or email support and waiting until users have a problem, ambassadors proactively spend time with users, observe them using AcadaPlus, point them in the right direction, and as they have issues or issues arise, address them immediately.

 So far this approach has yielded great results.